hanhanwu/Hanhan_Data_Science_Resources2/README.md

 ### Find All Calculators [here][15]

 ### Terminology
-* Terminology glossary for statistics in machine learning: https://www.analyticsvidhya.com/glossary-of-common-statistics-and-machine-learning-terms/
+* 🌟 Terminology glossary for statistics in machine learning: https://www.analyticsvidhya.com/glossary-of-common-statistics-and-machine-learning-terms/
+  * It's a great summary!
+  * Something to correct
+    * "Multivariate Regression": is the regression has multiple INDEPENDENT variables, NOT multiple dependent variable.
 * Statistics behind Boruta feature selection: https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/boruta_statistics.pdf
 * How the laws of group theory provide a useful codification of the practical lessons of building efficient distributed and real-time aggregation systems (from 22:00, he started to talk about HyperLogLog and other approximation data structures): https://www.infoq.com/presentations/abstract-algebra-analytics